-In order to satisfy the craving for unpolluted air, calming silence, and rich natural landscapes, it is essential to venture away from the city once in a while and reconnect with mother nature.
+So in order to maintain my sanity, I try to venture away from the city once in a while and reconnect with mother nature.

 While the summit itself fell victim to the chilly fog, the majority of the hike provided amazing views.

-The frequent passing of adorable steam trains, the little stone bridges, and the sheep and horses grazing peacefully gave the sense that we were walking through an old folktale.
+I often saw adorable steam trains, little stone bridges, and sheep and horses grazing peacefully.

-The fresh air was untouched by any major forms of pollution and had that pure, clean smell of wilderness that made the hike more fulfilling.
+The fresh air was untouched by any major forms of pollution and had that pure, clean smell of wilderness.

-The wonderful combination of physically conquering the mountain and enjoying the stunning scenery made the weekend in Wales an incredible opportunity to immerse myself in the purity of the nature.
+The combination of physically conquering the mountain and enjoying the stunning scenery made the weekend in Wales absolutely incredible.

-While I actually love living in the excitement of London, I do find myself missing the simplicity and the peacefulness of spending time in nature.
+While I actually love living in the exciting city of London, I do find myself missing spending time in nature.

-For more articles from my travels around Great Britain, check out:
+For more articles from my travels around the British Isles, check out:

 This post may contain affiliate links.
 Read more about this in my About Me page!